webpro-nl/knip/packages/docs/src/content/docs/reference/faq.md

 ### Why does Knip have plugins?

 Plugins are an essential part of Knip.
-They save a lot of configuration out of the box by adding entry files as accurately as possible and only for the tools actually installed.
+They prevent you from a lot of configuration out of the box, by adding entry files as accurately as possible and only for the tools actually installed.
 Yet the real magic is in their custom parsers for configuration files.

 For instance, Vitest has the `environment` configuration option.
 The Vitest plugin knows `"node"` is the default value for `environment` which does not